chummelt/Intergenerational-Income-Mobility/README.md

 drop if income_f == .
 drop _merge
 ```
 Now, if we take a step back and look again at the income observations for sons in the first graph, we see that the income variable is not normal distributed but rather skewed.
 In order to meet all of the assumptions of the OLS, the variable should be normal distributed.
 Thus, we change the income variables of sons and fathers to a log income variable.
 The second graph shows the distribution after the log.
+(The code for the two graphs is from the r-script which focuses on the graphical analysis)

 ```ruby
 #histogram with density curve real income